 This article applies to:

 When an input mask's .Timeout method does not execute, but its .Terminate method does, the CRESP metric for the response-collecting object appears blank, missing, or empty.
 This is not due to any E-Prime error or bug.
-The reason for this is that the .Timeout method forces scoring on the parent object, thereby transferring properties such as RESP, CRESP, and ACC, see INFO: The Terminate and Timeout methods for InputMask and InputMaskManager .
-In practice, this occurs when the trial data logging begins at the end of a procedure, before the fully intended response window elapses.
-The cases where this happens fall into two broad categories:
+The reason for this is that the .Timeout method forces scoring on the parent object, thereby transferring properties such as RESP, CRESP, and ACC (INFO: The Terminate and Timeout methods for InputMask and InputMaskManager ).
+In practice, this occurs when the trial data logging begins at the end of a Procedure; before the fully intended response window elapses.
+The cases where this occurs falls into two broad categories:

-There is no valid response window due to PreRelease and no Processing of Pending Input Masks
+There is no valid response window due to PreRelease on last E-Object and no Processing of Pending Input Masks

-You encounter this scenario most often when you convert an experiment from an older version of E-Prime 2.0/1.x to a later version, and add a new response collecting object to the end of the procedure.
+You encounter this scenario most often when you convert an experiment from an older version of E-Prime 2.0/1.x to a later version of E-Prime, and add a new response collecting object to the end of the Procedure.
 This often causes an unintentional conflict between older default settings and new ones.
-Since the original experiment's settings are maintained during the conversion process, these experiments reflect the old way of processing pending input masks by having this property set to "(none)".
+Because the original experiment's settings are maintained during the conversion process, these experiments reflect the old way of processing pending input masks by having this property set to "(none)".
 When you add a new object to the converted experiment, it contains the default settings for the newer version of E-Prime (including PreRelease = Duration).
 In these cases, an input mask's .Timeout method is prevented from ever occurring.

 There is a valid response window, but no response is made and Time Limit > Duration